clindet/rctl/README.md

 ## How to contribute?

-Please fork the [GitHub ngsjs
+Please fork the [GitHub rctl
-repository](https://github.com/ngsjs/ngsjs), modify it, and submit a pull request to us.
+repository](https://github.com/openanno/rctl), modify it, and submit a pull request to us.

 ## Maintainer